mtibbits140/tsc-custom-blocks/README.md

 Use cases
 - For always-visible search (e.g., in a sidebar or footer), use this block.
 - For a compact trigger-in-header + overlay experience, use the Search Modal block.

+## Accordion

+Add an accordion block to WordPress.
+Handy for FAQs and other interactive content.

+Features
+- Allows setting the level of heading tag to use in the title (H2–H6).
+- Can specify the heading colour if it needs to be different from the theme's default heading colour.
+- Can specify the icon color for the "open" and "close" icons.
+- Accordion content can be any Gutenberg content blocks including paragraphs, lists, images, etc. Colours and styles can be set on these "child" blocks as you would anywhere in Gutenberg.
+- Controls for heading and content background colors and borders (independent backgrounds for title and panel).

 ## Installation (development)